 On the pro collar side, there doesn’t seem to be any evidence available to support the use of cervical collars, the upside seems to be largely theoretical.
 Benger thinks cervical collars should only be applied in an unconcious patient where you have a high degree of suspicion for cervical spine fracture.
 But one could easily make the argument that the cervical collar shouldn’t be used in these patients either – or in any other patients.
 Patients where you think cervical spine stabilisation is warranted, supporting the head with a few blankets or similar might be better – and will avoid the raised ICP and dislocated fracture.

 The collar we put on millions of trauma patients every year has no proven benefit, no proven protection against secondary injuries.
 Still, we put it on with the A in ABC and take focus and time from more important interventions.
 For the patient with a high suspicion of spine injury, careful handling is needed – but not a cervical collar.
 For all other trauma patients, they will more than likely be better off without the collar.
-The HEMS service in Bergen has started delivering more and more trauma patients to the trauma bay without a cervical collar – and the counter-revolution has just started.
+The HEMS service in Bergen has started delivering more and more trauma patients to the trauma bay without a cervical collar, the UK Faculty of Prehospital Care has recently released new guidelines for managing spinal injuries – and the counter-revolution has just started.

-This post was put together from several articles and also much based on a Norwegian presentation and short article from Dr. Helge Asbjørnsen, consultant anaesthetist in the Norwegian HEMS service.
+This post was put together from several articles and also much based on a Norwegian presentation and short article from Dr. Helge Asbjørnsen, consultant anaesthetist in the Norwegian HEMS.
 So a big thanks to my colleague Helge.
-His Norwegian article is linked to in full text below.
+His Norwegian article is linked in full text below.

-For Scandinavian readers, Helge Asbjørnsen’s article on cervical collars in Norwegian is a must:
+For Scandinavian readers, Dr. Helge Asbjørnsen’s article on cervical collars in Norwegian is a must: